roman-yagodin/Prometeus.LanguageSpec/README.md

 # Test if it works

-Open file sample.test in GEdit - its content should be colored accoding to "Prometeus" test markup language.
+Open file `sample.<culture-code>.test` file in GEdit - its content should be colored accoding to "Prometeus" test markup language.

 # Usage tips